josephseverino/Policy_Iteration_Grid_World/README.md

 <p align="center">
   <img src="largegamma1.png" />
 </p>

-<span style="font-family:Papyrus"> We can see from the above graphs how gamma effected the convergance rate and values of the function.
+<span style="font-family:Papyrus"> We can see from the above graphs how gamma affected the convergance rate and values of the function.
 The top graph (gamma = .1) shows convergance of policy occurred around 100 total iterations.
 While gamma large (gamma = .9) converged around 500 total iterations.
 I ran the this experiemnt several times and each time simmiliar graphs were demonstated.
 With gamma large, we seemed to have a long time before convergance on our fixed policy value.
 I made the graph represent a policy convergence when the y value hit -.5 (see code below on how I did this).
 The first convergence is slow with gamma being high and pretty regular when gamma is small.
 </span>

 ```python